Galois/Counter Mode

 Basic operation

-The ciphertext blocks are considered coefficients of a polynomial, which is evaluated at a key-dependent point H using finite field arithmetic.
-The result is then encrypted, producing an authentication tag that can be used to verify the integrity of the data.
-The encrypted text then contains the IV, ciphertext, and authentication tag.
+For authentication, the ciphertext blocks are treated as coefficients of a polynomial evaluated at a key-dependent point H using finite field arithmetic.
+The result is then encrypted, producing an authentication tag that can be used to verify the integrity of the data, so that the encrypted text has the IV, ciphertext, and authentication tag.

 GCM operation.
-For simplicity, a case with only a single block of additional authenticated data (labeled Auth Data 1) and two blocks of plaintext is shown.
+For simplicity, a case with only a single block of added authenticated data (labeled Auth Data 1) and two blocks of plaintext is shown.

 Encryption: A series of 128-bit counters is encrypted using the block cipher E with key K; this can occur in parallel.
 The results are combined using bitwise XOR with 128-bit plaintext blocks, producing a series of ciphertext blocks.